wpmudev/shared-ui-react/packages/react-modal/README.md

 );
 ```

-## Props
+## Properties (Props)

-Any `data-*` or `aria-*` props will be passed directly to the modal's container `sui-modal`.
+Properties like `data-*` or `aria-*` pass directly to the modal's container (`sui-modal`).

 ### dialogID
 Type: `string`

-Choose your own ID attribute for the dialog element but remember it must be unique.
+Choose a unique ID for the dialog element.

 ### initialFocus
 Type: `string`

-By default, when the modal activates its first focusable child will receive focus.
-If, instead, you want to identify a specific element that should receive initial focus, pass a selector `string` to this prop.
+When the modal activates, its first focusable child will receive focus by default.
+If another specific element should receive initial focus, pass the `string` selector to this prop.

 That selector is passed to `document.querySelector()` to find the DOM node.

 ### titleId
 Type: `string`

-The ID of the element that should be used as the modal's accessible title.
-This value is passed to the modal's `aria-labelledby` attribute.
+Use the ID of a text element as the modal's accessible title.
+The value passes to the modal's `aria-labelledby` attribute.

-**Note:** You must use either `titleId` or `titleText` but not both.
+**Important:** You must use either `titleId` or `titleText` but not both.

 ### titleText
 Type: `string`

 A string to use as the modal's accessible title.
-This value is passed to the modal's `aria-label` attribute.
+The value passes to the modal's `aria-labelledby` attribute.

-**Note:** You must use either `titleId` or `titleText` but not both.
+**Important:** You must use either `titleId` or `titleText` but not both.

 ### size
 Type: `string`